-The list of directories that will be searched for libraries.
-The implicit dependency scanner will search these directories for include files.
-Don't explicitly put include directory arguments in \$LINKFLAGS or \$SHLINKFLAGS because the result will be non-portable and the directories will not be searched by the dependency scanner.
-Note: directory names in LIBPATH will be looked-up relative to the SConscript directory when they are used in a command.
-To force scons to look-up a directory relative to the root of the source tree use #:
+The list of directories that will be searched for libraries specified by the \$LIBS construction variable. \$LIBPATH should be a list of path strings, or a single string, not a pathname list joined by Python's os.sep.
+Do not put library search directives directly into \$LINKFLAGS or \$SHLINKFLAGS as the result will be non-portable.

+Note: directory names in \$LIBPATH will be looked-up relative to the directory of the SConscript file when they are used in a command.
+To force scons to look-up a directory relative to the root of the source tree use the # prefix: